Table of Contents

 Uses of Tamra Sindoor

 Tamra Sindoor is a combination of mercury-sulfur with copper.
 It is hot in potency.
 It works effectively on diseases that are caused due to vitiation of blood and diseases of the liver and spleen.

 This medicine gives strength to muscles, nerves, stomach and intestine.
 Tamra Sindur gives relief in intestinal discomfort.

 Tamra Sindur shows a beneficial effect in Haija or Cholera, Coughing due to vitiation of vata, vomiting, extreme pain in menstruation, and epilepsy.

 The Dosage of Tamra Sindoor

 The recommended dosage of Tamra Sindoor as given in Ayurvedic text is 125mg-250mg, twice a day with honey, Paan leaves juice (Piper betle) or Tulsi leaves juice.
-Or take as directed by physician.
+Or take as directed by a physician.

 Administration of Tamra Sindura: Tamra Sindura is given with different Anupan or fluid vehicles in different diseases.
 In cholera, Tamra Sindoor (65mg) is given with Kasturi and Bhimseni Kapur (each 65mg).
 In vomiting, it (125mg) is given with MayurChandrika Bhasma (250mg) and honey.